-Head to Eagle River in southeastern Vilas County in winter, and you’ll find a palace that’s fit for royalty.
+Head to Eagle River in southeastern Vilas County in the winter months, and you’ll find a palace that’s fit for royalty right in the heart of the Northwoods of Wisconsin.

 Since 1933, downtown Eagle River has been home to the city’s famous ice castle, a 20-foot-tall structure made entirely of blocks of ice from a local lake.
 The attraction, first created for Eagle River’s “King Winter” festival in 1933, it’s consistently one of the city’s most popular photo ops, attracting snowmobilers, motorists, residents and visitors alike every winter.